pittar/ocp4-post-install-config/README.md

 oc adm policy add-cluster-role-to-user cluster-admin admin
 ```

-Make sure you have a secret locally defined, such as:
+Make sure you have a secret locally defined (like below) and an `htpasswd` file with users and password hashes in the same directory.

 ```
 apiVersion: config.openshift.io/v1